idaholab/moose/modules/solid_properties/doc/content/modules/solid_properties/index.md

 This module provides solid properties for different solids, organized according to the overall type of property.
 The overall design of this module is as follows:

-1. *User objects* contain functions to compute various solid properties in terms of dependent quantities (temperature, porosity, etc.).
-Different "categories" of solid properties are grouped together into different user objects.
-For example, common solid properties used in thermal simulations (specific heat, thermal conductivity), are provided by derived classes of the [ThermalSolidProperties](/userobjects/ThermalSolidProperties.md) user object.
-Mechanics properties (Youngs modulus, Poisson ratio), would be provided by a separate "family" of user objects.
+1. *UserObjects* contain functions to compute various solid properties in terms of dependent quantities (temperature, porosity, etc.).
+Different "categories" of solid properties are grouped together into different userobjects.
+For example, common solid properties used in thermal simulations (specific heat, thermal conductivity), are provided by derived classes of the [ThermalSolidProperties](/userobjects/ThermalSolidProperties.md) userobject.
+Mechanics properties (Youngs modulus, Poisson ratio), would be provided by a separate "family" of userobjects.
-2. *Materials* call these user object functions to compute the material properties at quadrature points.
-Like the user objects, these materials are grouped into "categories."
+2. *Materials* call these userobject functions to compute the material properties at quadrature points.
+Like the userobjects, these materials are grouped into "categories."
    For example, common solid properties for thermal simulations are evaluated by the [ThermalSolidPropertiesMaterial](/materials/ThermalSolidPropertiesMaterial.md).